nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [//]: # (@@author kohkaixun)
 ### Navigating through Past Commands

 Want to reuse a command you entered just now but too lazy to type it all out again?
-InternBuddy's got you!
+InternBuddy has got your back!
-After you have clicked on the [Command Box](#exploring-the-graphical-user-interface), pressing <button>&uarr;</button> and <button>&darr;</button> will fill the [Command Box](#exploring-the-graphical-user-interface) with commands that you have recently entered.
+After clicking on the [Command Box](#exploring-the-graphical-user-interface), pressing <button>&uarr;</button> and <button>&darr;</button> will fill the [Command Box](#exploring-the-graphical-user-interface) with commands that you have recently entered.
 This allows you to effortlessly access and use past commands without having to go through the tedious process of typing them all over again.

 <div markdown="span" class="alert alert-primary">